 Another lovely day is over.

 We’ve promised the lady at our guest house, that we will be taking our showers after dinner.

 She seemed to be concerned and wanted to know at exactly what time we plan to take our showers.

 Maybe she needed to turn on the hot water heater and she wanted to be sure that we will have hot water.

 Tomorrow we will be leaving Hakodate, and leaving the island of Hokkaido.

 We will be heading south into Aomori on the Honshu island of Japan.

 The train from Hakodate to Aomori goes via a tunnel that runs 240 meters under the sea and connects the island of Hokkaido to the island of Honshu via the Tsugaru Straits.

-Tomorrow… WE also know that we’ll have to stomach another breakfast of squid prepared in six different ways…
+Tomorrow we will have to stomach another breakfast of squid prepared in six different ways.

 Luckily the lady who owns the guesthouse, is addicted to soap operas on TV, which she watches as we eat our breakfast.